Mornington Island: Mornington Island Mission

 The Mornington Island Mission was established in 1914 by Robert Hall, the Presbyterian assistant superintendent from Weipa Mission, who ran it until his murder in October 1917.
 There were also Moravian missionaries there.

 Rev. Wilson took over, serving as superintendent until about 1941; mission staff were evacuated during the Second World War.
-James McCarthy was Superintendent from 1944 to 1948, and he imposed a strict regime of adhering to Christian customs and eroded the authority of the elders.
+James (Bert) McCarthy was Superintendent from 1944 to 1948, and he imposed a strict regime of adhering to Christian customs and eroded the authority of the elders.
 It was during this time that all of the Kaiadilt people living on nearby Bentinck Island were moved by the missionaries onto the Mornington Island Mission.
 The missionaries separated the children from their parents and placed them into separate dormitories for boys and girls, while their parents built humpies around the mission.
 It was ten years after the relocation, completed in 1948, before one of the removed Kaiadilt woman gave birth to a child who survived.
 The final relocation of the people was spurred by the pollution of the islanders' water supply by seawater after it was badly damaged by a cyclone, with the relocation assisted by the Queensland Government.
 It was reported that some of the people had to be "induced" to move.
-One of those relocated by the missionaries was artist Sally Gabori (c.1924–2015), who later mapped her traditional lands in her artwork at the Mornging Island Art Centre.
+One of those relocated by the missionaries was artist Sally Gabori (c.1924–2015), who later mapped her traditional lands in her artwork at the Mornington Island Art Centre.

-Belcher arrived when Taylor was superintendent, taking over as superintendent in May 1953.
+Douglas Belcher served as an assistant to McCarthy from 1946 until the end of 1947.
+He returned to the island as Superintendent after Taylor's departure in May 1953 and remained there until 1962.
+Belcher returned in 1964 and served again as Superintendent until 1972.
+He accepted the newly created role of Community Advisor to Gunnanamander Inc. in 1979, leaving in 1980.
 Belcher ran a more humane administration than his predecessors, and respected the Lardil culture.

 Mission conditions were not as severe and restrictive as they were at the Doomadgee Mission, and by the late 1950s the practice of separating children from parents in dormitories had been abandoned, so many residents of Doomadgee moved to Mornington Island at this time.

 In 1978 the Queensland Government took over the administration of both Aurukun and Mornington Island mission stations.